MicrochipTech/PIC32MZW1_MicroPython/readme.md

-tcp_client | act as TCP client, create socket to conect to the TCP server and exchange data | network, socket tcp_server_with_multiple_socket | create TCP server to handle multiple client socket simultaneously | network, socket, utime, gc, uselect http_get | TCP client send HTTP Get command to get the webpage contents of a website | network, socket http_server | set as softAP mode and run as a HTTP server.
+tcp_client | act as TCP client, create socket to conect to the TCP server and exchange data | network, socket tcp_server_with_multiple_socket | create TCP server to handle multiple client socket simultaneously | network, socket, utime, gc, uselect http_get | TCP client send HTTP Get command to get the webpage contents of a website | network, socket http_server | set as softAP mode and run like a HTTP server.
 Remote device can connect to the softAP and browser the HTTP website | umachine, network, socket spi_read_sst26_flash | read SST26 SPI flash's manufacturer id and device id by using SPI bus | umachine, utime

 # Limitation